-Mrs Annette Murray is responsible for the library.
-The children in Rooms 1, 2 and 3 are able to borrow one book at a time for up to two weeks at a time.
-The children in Rooms 4, 6, 7 and 8 can borrow two books at a time for up to two weeks.
+The children in Rooms 1 - 5 are able to borrow one book at a time for up to two weeks.
+The children in Rooms 6 - 10 can borrow two books at a time for up to two weeks.
 If a school library book is lost or damaged, parents will receive an invoice requesting the replacement cost of the book.

 All clothing worn to school must be named.
-Lost property is gathered together and placed in a container which is kept under the roof.
+Lost property is gathered together and placed in a container which is kept outside Room 9.
 Lost property not collected by the end of each term is donated to the Salvation Army.